Edinburgh's Festival 2021

 (Image Credit: Edinburgh Festival Fringe Society)

-Shows at this year's festival will fall into three broad formats:
+The single greatest celebration of arts and culture on the planet, shows at this year's festival will fall into three broad formats:

-2. Scheduled or as-live online performances that give a live experience of happening at a stated date and time
+2. Scheduled or as-live online performances that give a live experience of happening at a stated date and time.

 3. Online on-demand shows which can be viewed any time throughout the Fringe, from any time zone around the world.

 More shows will be added weekly in July and throughout August.

 The world-famous Edinburgh Festival Fringe street events will also return in 2021 with a scaled-back programme of live performances.
 Events will run daily from 11:30 until 20:30 in the High Street’s designated Fringe Safe Street Performance Area, West Parliament Square.

 Has announced the cancellation of its 2021 show, returning to the Edinburgh Castle Esplanade from 5th – 27th August 2022.

 14 to 30 August 2021

 A stellar line-up of over 300 writers, artists and thinkers from around the globe come together this August to share their ideas and stories for a changing world.